-Habiba Nosheen is a Peabody Award-winning Pakistani journalist and a filmmaker based in New York.
-She is also adjunct professor at Columbia University's Graduate School of Journalism, where she teaches radio and video reporting.
+Habiba Nosheen is an Emmy and Peabody award-winning investigative journalist with CBS News 60 Minutes and an Assistant Professor at Columbia University's Graduate School of Journalism where she teaches video reporting.

 At 60 Minutes she has investigated stories including death penalty in America, wrongful convictions, and corruption in the banking system.